-WDFW has a long history of providing angling and hunting opportunities to the public, and such outdoor recreation (including wildlife viewing) adds to the public's quality of life.
-Unfortunately, the quality and access to these opportunities, in too many cases, doesn't meet public expectations as our population grows and competition for land increases.
-This can create management challenges on public lands and for public resources, while also building conflict, or tensions, between user groups.
+WDFW has a long history of providing angling, hunting, and wildlife viewing opportunities to the public.
+Such outdoor recreation adds to the public's quality of life.
+Unfortunately, the quality and access to these opportunities, in too many cases, doesn't meet public

-Additionally, residents' interests and values towards fish and wildlife continue to shift through time.
+Residents' interests and values towards fish and wildlife also shift through time.
 National surveys tell us people's connection to nature is changing and even waning, especially in urban centers.
-The Department, with help from its partners, can do a better job attracting the youth and young adults (future generations) of our state, as well as some segments of our communities that have traditionally had less access to fish and wildlife-based outdoor recreation and stewardship (primarily in urban areas).
-Racial minorities, notably, are underrepresented in the publics we serve.
-This perpetuates a systematic disadvantages that robs us of potential future employees and diverse perspectives.
+The Department, with help from its partners, can do a better job reaching youth and young adults, as well as other groups in our communities who have traditionally had less access to fish and wildlife-based outdoor recreation and stewardship (including in urban areas).
+Racial minorities, notably, are underrepresented among whom we serve.
+This perpetuates system disadvantages that rob us of potential employees and diverse perspectives.

-To effectively address these shifts, we need to adjust and learn more about the public, their needs, and their motivations.
-Fortunately, we have passionate constituencies - hunters, anglers, and nature enthusiasts - that want to see WDFW succeed and are eager to help.
+To effectively address these shifts, we need to adjust and learn more from the public regarding their needs and motivations.
+Fortunately, we have passionate constituencies - hunters, anglers, and nature enthusiasts - who want to see WDFW succeed and are eager to help.